amrithajeya/amrithajeya/README.md

 **Some other fun facts about me:**
 - I have my roots in Sri Lanka 🇱🇰, born in New Zealand 🇳🇿, raised in Papua New Guinea 🇵🇬 and now an Australian citizen 🇦🇺.
-- I am an animal lover 🐨
+- I am an animal lover 🐨.
-- I love travelling and learning about different parts of the world 🌏
+- I love travelling and learning about different parts of the world 🌏.
-- I enjoy working with disadvantaged communities in my free time 💛
+- I like to spend my free time working with disadvantaged communities 💛.

 **How you can contact me:**